 Year Turned Pro: 1973

-Antonio Palafox was a Mexican male tennis player.
+Antonio Palafox (born 28 April 1936) is a Mexican male former tennis player.
 He and compatriot Rafael Osuna won the doubles at the U.S. Open in 1962 and at Wimbledon in 1963.
 He is remembered along with Rafael Osuna, Francisco "Pancho" Contreras and Mario Llamas for guiding Mexico to the final of the Davis Cup in 1962.
 He is a former coach of John McEnroe. ...more on Wikipedia

 Birthplace: Guadalajara, Mexico